 SIXT Rent a Car in Seattle

 We have multiple locations in Seattle for your to pick up a one-way car rental, as well as a delivery service.
 This includes downtown near Pike Place Market and at Seattle-Tacoma International Airport.
-If you are planning to stop along the way for some hiking or snow sports, or just need ample cargo room, book an SUV for your trip.
+If you are planning to stop along the way for some hiking or snow sports, or just need ample cargo room, explore SIXT exotic car for rent and book an SUV for your trip.
 Or if you need something budget-friendly and good for city stops, choose an economy or compact car.
 Be advised that not all car categories are available for one-way rentals.